Jack Butterworth, Baron Butterworth: University of Warwick

 In 1963, he became the first Vice-Chancellor of the University of Warwick.
 Warwick was one of the handful of new universities created in the wake of the Robbins Report (1962).
 One of his colleagues at the time described him as "a noisy" vice-chancellor.

 Butterworth believed strongly that his job was to select professors who would be leaders in their discipline and that he should stand aside and let them develop their subjects in their own way (though within a tight budget).
 Because he had worked only at Oxford, he wanted Oxford's standards of academic performance at the undergraduate level and in research.
 He had a belief that Warwick must maintain a balance between 'pure' and 'applied' disciplines: you could justify a strong commitment to the Humanities if you had a Business School, a very pure Maths Department if you had Engineering.

 A large part of Warwick's success stems from Butterworth's cultivation of links with the rich industrial enterprises of the Midlands.
 One of his first creations was an industrial centre, intended as a stimulus of advanced engineering in the region.
 Similarly, he cultivated (and earned) municipal goodwill.

 He also built the Warwick Arts Centre.
 His link with Miss Martin, the famous 'Anonymous Benefactor', represented the crucial launching pad for the project, but funds came from many sources including a contribution for the third and final phase from the about to be abolished West Midlands County Council whose gift was steered through by a Coventry Councillor.
 It was somehow typical that Butterworth, whose politics could not have been more different, could persuade a left wing politician that such a project deserved support.
 He traded on the sympathies of his friends on grantmaking committees for consideration of Warwick and held forth without giving quarter to ministers he happened to bump into in corridors.

 Butterworth's period as vice-chancellor was not without controversy, particularly regarding his opposition to the establishment of a Students' union.
 Above the main bar of the Students Union building at Warwick University there is an inscription quoting him as saying "The Students' union shall never have its own building".
 His period of office included the student protests beginning in the late 1960s.
 During one event the vice-chancellor's office was occupied and files rummaged through.
 These protests were supported by the social historian, the late Professor Edward Thompson, one of Butterworth's own appointments.

+Butterworth was a trustee of the Fund for International Student Co-operation, an alleged Central Intelligence Agency front, in 1967.